andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 `buildMessage` is probably still better here than `buildMessageThenAppendToMessagesEl`

 `fetchData` really should be called `fetchDataAndRenderApp`.
 Because that's what it does.
+Additionally it lives in the `client.js` file.
+That feels weird.

 Ironically, our `first-exercise`'s `init` function is more semantic and appropriate then the choice here.